To become an effective teacher of Chinese, you need to know pedagogical theory—and be able to apply it.Apply Inquire Now

-The MA in Chinese focuses specifically on Teaching Chinese as a Second Language and is designed for current teachers of Chinese or those who wish to teach Chinese as a foreign language.
+The Master in Chinese focuses specifically on Teaching Chinese as a Second Language and is designed for current teachers of Chinese or those who wish to teach Chinese as a foreign language.

 Our classes, projects, and instruction enhance your linguistic facility and build your knowledge of and experience with pedagogical ideas and practice to prepare and expand your career as a language teacher.
 Students immerse themselves in language and culture through academic work, the Language Pledge®, and participation in cocurricular activities.

 To help you refine your skills, we have created a living laboratory in which you will prepare curriculum and use it in the classroom, under the guidance of experienced educators.
 Our Chinese School faculty are chosen from among the most dedicated, hardworking professionals in academia and are here to support you.